carrot/gcore/README.md

-#gcore
+#g-core

-Gcore is a super minimalist scaffolding for writing a REST API in Go.
+g-core is a super minimalist scaffolding for writing a REST API in Go.

 ## Why should you care?